BattleOfPlassey/blogasaurus/docs/your-android-app-bundle-is-signed-with-the-wrong-key.md

 ---
 I’ve just built an aab bundle from expo, and I’m receiving this error when uploading the aab bundle onto the play store:

 > Your Android App Bundle is signed with the wrong key.
-Ensure that your App Bundle is signed with the correct signing key and try again: —MY SHA KEY HERE—
+Ensure that your App Bundle is signed with the correct signing key and try again

+Here are the steps I followed to fix this:

+1. Download the upload certificate from expo servers.
+Execute the below command on the project directory and follow the prompt below

        eas credentials

 √ What do you want to do? » Download Keystore from the Expo servers

-√ What do you want to do? » Download existing keystore
+√ What do you want to do? » Download existing Keystore

-Quit
+Finally, Quit the prompt.

+2. Execute the following command to generate an upload certificate(.pem file) from downloaded keystore file(.jks) from expo servers.

-keytool -export -rfc -alias <—MY ALIAS KEY HERE—> -file <upload_certificate.pem> -keystore <keystore file here>.jks
+    keytool -export -rfc -alias <—YOUR ALIAS KEY HERE—> -file <upload_certificate.pem> -keystore <keystore file here>.jks

-I have resolved the problem.
-My approach: Download the upload certificate from expo servers, and share the same with the Google Support, requesting them to update with the new PEM file.
+3\.
+Share the PEM file with Google Support, requesting them to update it with the new PEM file.
+Google will take approximately 3 days to update and intimate you over email when the Keystore is ready to become usable.

-eas submit -p android --latest